Fa-collab1/VocabWizardWinForms/VocabWizardWinForms/README.md

 ### Starting a Practice Session

-- Click the "Practice" button to start a session.
-- Choose between practicing into or from a language.
+- Click one of the "Practice" buttons to start a session.
+(Choosing between practicing into or from a language.)
-- Review and self-assess your answers using the provided scoring buttons.
+- Review and self-assess your answers using the provided scoring buttons in single card mode.
+In five card mode, grading is done by the application.

 ## Customizing and Managing Filters